Sudan protesters reach full agreement with generals on civilian rule

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KHARTOUM: Protest leaders reached "full agreement" with Sudan´s ruling generals Saturday on a hard-won constitutional declaration, the African Union said, paving the way for a promised transition to civilian rule.
+KHARTOUM: Protest leaders reached “full agreement” with Sudan’s ruling generals on Saturday on a hard-won constitutional declaration, the African Union said, paving the way for a promised transition to civilian rule.

 Thousands of jubilant Sudanese took to the streets of the capital Khartoum when the deal was announced before dawn to celebrate the prospect of a civilian government.